cksource/ckeditor-cs-on-premises-infrastructure/kubernetes/helm/README.md

 ### Secret

 Storage and management of sensitive information.
-In this use case, environment variables passed to the pods.
+In this use case, the environment variables passed to the pods.

 ## Destroy installed chart
 You can clean remove installed deployment from Kubernetes by running `helm